-Vitamin A sheds the dead skin cells that build up to form acne inside your skin pore.
+- Vitamin A sheds the dead skin cells that build up to form acne inside your skin pores.
 In addition, it reduces sebum production and creates healthy collagen.

-Vitamins B1, B2 & B3 are essential for removing toxins, essential for hair, and improving skin elasticity.
+- Vitamins B1, B2 & B3 are essential for removing toxins, necessary for hair, and improving skin elasticity.

-Zinc and Selenium possess anti-inflammatory, which prevent your skin from getting inflamed.
+- Zinc and Selenium possess anti-inflammatory, which prevents your skin from getting inflamed.

-Chromium boosts your immunity and fights against (harmful) skin bacteria and fungi.
+- Chromium boosts immunity and fights against (harmful) skin bacteria and fungi.

 Should I Be Worried About Any Side Effects?

 These supplements are made with natural minerals and vitamins that work within your body to clear out acne.
 These supplements are generally safe for use.
-That said, as with every supplement, it is necessary to check with your doctor to know whether these supplements will interfere with any medications you're on.
-Also, be careful to verify whether you're allergic to any of the ingredients found in the supplement.
+As with every supplement, you must check with your doctor whether these supplements will interfere with any medications you're on.
+Also, be careful to verify whether you're allergic to any ingredients in the supplement.
 Do NOT use the supplement if you are allergic to any.
 Also, avoid these supplements if you're pregnant or nursing.

 Hormonal acne takes a toll on its patients at times when it's the last thing they need to deal with.
-Whether you've battled with it incessantly for years or they only pop up once in a while, it's no fun having to deal with such conspicuous skin bumps.
-Non-hormonal supplements work inside your body and effectively bring you relief from acne by ridding your skin of pimples and cysts.
+Whether you've battled with it incessantly for years or they only pop up occasionally, it's no fun dealing with such conspicuous skin bumps.
+Non-hormonal supplements work inside your body and relieve acne by ridding your skin of pimples and cysts.
 In addition, they're fortified with nutrients, minerals, and vitamins to bring out the best look your skin has ever had; skin beauty from within.